Excoriate/repo_template_empty/docs/templates/00_context_engineering/init-context.md

 > 7. 📤 PRESENT → Organized tech stack summary
 > ```
 >
  > **🔧 Detailed Steps:**
 >
 > - 🔍 Identify primary programming language with version requirements
 > - 📦 List core frameworks, libraries, and essential dependencies
 > - 🛠️ Document development tools, package managers, and build tools
 > - 🐳 Include containerization, CI/CD, and deployment technologies when used
 > - ☁️ Specify cloud platform and infrastructure tools when applicable
 > - 📝 Document rationale for major technology choices (why this framework vs alternatives)
-> - 🚫 Avoid implementation details (covered in section 4)
+> - 🚫 Avoid implementation details (covered in section 7)
-> - 🚫 Avoid architectural patterns (covered in section 3)
+> - 🚫 Avoid architectural patterns (covered in sections 4-5)
 >
+> **🔗 Cross-Section Dependencies:**
+>
+> This section has critical dependencies on Section 3 (Features).
+See the [Critical Document Consistency Framework](#critical-document-consistency-framework) for complete requirements.
+>
+> **Key Requirement:** Tech Stack choices must directly support the Features defined in Section 3.
+>
 > **✅ Validation Requirements:**
 >
- > - 🔍 Primary language includes version requirements
+> - 🔍 Primary language includes specific version requirements and compatibility constraints
-> - 📦 Core technologies are essential to the project
+> - 📦 **Core technologies are essential and directly support identified features from section 3**
-> - 🛠️ Development tools support the development workflow
+> - 🛠️ Development tools enable the development workflow and architecture patterns from sections 4-5
-> - 🐳 Only include technologies actually used in the project
+> - 🐳 Only include deployment technologies actually used in the project lifecycle
-> - 🔗 Tech stack aligns with project requirements from sections 1-4
+> - 🔗 Tech stack choices are technically justified with rationale for major decisions
-> - ⚖️ Technology choices support identified features and architecture patterns
+> - ⚖️ Technology selections support performance and scalability requirements from section 7
-> - 🏷️ Tech stack topics align with GitHub repository configuration from section 1
+> - 🏷️ Tech stack aligns with GitHub repository configuration and organizational standards
+> - ✅ **All technology choices directly enable MVP Features from Section 3**
+> - 🎯 **Framework selections support the Target Users and Primary Use Cases from Section 3**
+> - 📊 **Development tools enable the Success Indicators measurement from Section 3**

 #### Output Format